Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 Great!
 This is exactly what we expect to see.
 After all, we haven't defined any ingress routes or anything yet, so the controller has nothing to serve us.

 We'll wait with the full-scale test of ingresses till the end of this post.
-Next up is the cert-manager.
+Next up is the root of all sysadmin problems: DNS!

 # External DNS
 Before we can configure Certificate Manager to fetch certificates for our domains, we'll need to have some way of automatically creating the DNS records.
 For this, we'll use `external-dns`.